ValokAsura/WindowerAddons/CrystalTrader/readme.md

 Crystal Trader searches your inventory for standard elemental crystals and clusters, then prepares a command to be used by TradeNPC.
 This allows you to automatically trade stacks of similar clusters and crystals to the Ephemeral Moogles in the crafting guilds.

+In v.1.1.0, the ability to trade seals and crests to Shami in Port Jeuno was added.
+The addon will automatically switch modes if Shami is your target.
+The 5 valid seals are: Beastmen's Seal, Kindred's Seal, Kindred's Crest, High Kindred's Crest, Sacred Kindred's Crest

 Example
 -------